PixelMelt/FragBot/README.md

 <prefix> blacklist <player>  -  This owner only command will remove the specified user from the whitelist.
 Users not whitelisted are automaticly blacklisted.

 <prefix> whitelist <player>  -  This owner only command will add the specified user to the whitelist.
 Allowing them to party the bot at any time.

+<prefix> whitelist me  -  This command is avalable to anyone in your guild and will add the user who invokes it to the whitelist.
+Allowing them to party the bot at any time.

+<prefix> fix  -  This command is avalable to anyone in your guild and will attempt to get the bot un stuck from limbo.